 The penalties for a speeding ticket can hit you hard and fast, and the effects can last for years.
 But you can avoid these problems by working with a Queens speeding ticket attorney.

-However, that doesn’t mean you have to just accept the penalties imposed on you.
+However, that doesn’t mean you have to just accept the penalties imposed on you by a speeding ticket.
 Radar guns, cameras, and police officers can make mistakes, and you shouldn’t have to suffer the consequences.
 In fact, under New York state law, you’re guaranteed the right to defend yourself from a speeding ticket in court.

 To escape the harsh penalties associated with this traffic violation, you’ll likely want the help of a Queens speeding ticket lawyer who knows how to defend against even the most serious traffic violations.
 Our team at the Law Office of James Medows has a winning history and the ability to help you.